neicnordic/neic-sda/docs/index.md

 -------:|:------------|:-----------------------------
 Database | A Postgres database with appropriate schema, stores the file header, the accession id, file path and checksums as well as other relevant information. | Submission, Ingestion and Data Retrieval
 MQ  | A RabbitMQ message broker with appropriate accounts, exchanges, queues and bindings.
 We use a federated queue to get messages from CentralEGA's broker and shovels to send answers back.| Submission and Ingestion
 Inbox | Upload service for incoming data, acting as a dropbox.
-Uses credentials from Central EGA. | Submission Intercept | Relays messages between the queue provided from the federated service and local queues. | Submission and Ingestion
+Uses credentials from `CentralEGA`. | Submission Intercept | Relays messages between the queue provided from the federated service and local queues. | Submission and Ingestion
 [Ingest](services/ingest.md) | Splits the Crypt4GH header and moves it to the database.
 The remainder of the file is sent to the storage backend (archive).
 No cryptographic tasks are done. | Ingestion
 [Verify](services/verify.md) | Using the archive crypt4gh secret key, this service can decrypt the stored files and checksum them against the embedded checksum for the unencrypted file. | Ingestion